-For certificates issued to end users, the Dubai Government Entity shall enforce a convention for a meaningful representation uniquely identifying the individual.
+For certificates issued to individuals, the Dubai Government Entity shall enforce a convention for a meaningful representation uniquely identifying the individual.

 Certificates issued to devices shall uniquely identify the device.
-Options could be to use the registered public DNS name or public IP address.
+Options could be to use the registered public DNS name, public IP address or unique device identitifer.